 This is why looking for a good surgeon is the most important part of your entire research for ptosis surgery.
 Here are some tips to finding a surgeon for ptosis surgery in Singapore:

-- Spend time in the initial consultation with your shortlisted doctor and ask any question you have about the surgery.
-The doctor you should eventually choose should be someone who takes your questions seriously and be able to explain to you adequately and make sure you understand them
+- Spend time in the initial consultation with your shortlisted doctor and ask any questions you have about the surgery.
+The doctor you should eventually choose should be someone who takes your questions seriously and be able to explain to you adequately and make sure you understand them.

 - In the initial consultation, get a sense of the clinic staff’s service level towards patients.
 The support staff will be doing reminders and briefings for you, so you’ll want to make sure that they are service-oriented and thorough.